qoherent/ria-hub-docs/docs/content/.Administration/logging-config.md

 ## The `[log]` section

-Configuration of logging facilities in Gitea happen in the `[log]` section and its subsections.
+Configuration of logging facilities in RIA Hub happen in the `[log]` section and its subsections.

 In the top level `[log]` section the following configurations can be placed: